JackScottAU/Amethyst/Docs/Platforms.md

 ## Intel64

-uefi pc (noting a gap in systems that are 64-bit but not uefi, this is a hole we can afford to lose, it's about 5 years from 2010 to 2015)
+uefi pc (noting a gap in systems that are 64-bit but not uefi, this is a hole we can afford to lose, it's about 5 years from 2010 to 2015, which are still supported by 32-bit)